quyen513/Tech-Project/testplan.md

            - see all requests in the database
                - method: getAllRequests()
        - Service tests: N/A

    2. As a manager I want to view global reimbursement statistics so I can see how much money the company has given in reimburesments
        - Unit tests
            - View all the approved reimbursement
-              - method: getAllAprovedRequest()
+              - method: getAllRequest()
        - Service test
            - make sure only approved requests are added to the total
+              - method: checkApprovedRequest()

    3. As a manager I want to view my reimbursement statistics so I can see how much money I have given in reimburesments
        - Unit tests
            - Approved requests by manager
-              - method: getManagerApprovedRequest()
+              - method: getAllRequests()
        - Service test
+           - Requests by other manager is not allowed
-           - N/A
+             - method: checkRequestApprovedBy()

    4. As an employee I want to create a reimbursement request so I can get money back I spent for the company
        - Unite tests